 Restricted kit refers to a title with multiple items intended to be used together, where the seller requires the library to submit a form or letter certifying that materials will be made accessible only to individuals with specific training or professional qualifications, employed in a specified profession or setting, or studying under the supervision of an individual who possesses specific qualifications.
-For example, psychological assessment instruments are frequently restricted to individuals who have education or training in testing and measurement.

 Requests to order restricted kits

 Effective January 2021, the Libraries no longer acquire restricted kits that require a faculty signature to certify qualifications.
 The Head Acquisitions Librarian makes the final determination on whether a kit may be added to the library collection.